 Full color custom vinyl banners are digitally printed; although some are printed with aqueous (water-based), eco-solvent inks or UV-curable inks.
 Graphic Impact favors latex inks.
-These friendly to the environment inks produce more vivid color and appear to last longer.
-There are many Chinese or Korean manufacturers of printers but we use Hewlett Packard (HP) printers for our very large banner may be produced using “grand format inkjet printers” In the production mode, these printers are capable of printing up to 1,000 square feet per hour.
+These friendly to the environment inks produce more vivid colors and appear to last longer.
+There are many Chinese or Korean manufacturers of printers but we use Hewlett Packard (HP) printers for our very large banners also referred to as “grand format inkjet printers” In the production mode, these printers are capable of printing up to 1,000 square feet per hour.

 We use vinyl lettered banners for some application.
 These are produced by applying individual elements cut from self-adhesive vinyl by a computer-driven vinyl cutter.
 Vinyl letters can be replaced, for example when operating hours are changed.
 Hand-painted graphics and lettering are uncommon with the advent of modern printing.

 Hems: the most common form of finishing for vinyl banners.
 Hems allow for the more secure insertion of grommets or eyelets which allow the banner to be fixed or hung.

 Eyelets: (or grommets) are small (typically 12.5mm diameter inner) metal rings secured into the banner hem which allow rope, clips or bungee cord to be attached to the banner to aid fixing.

 Pole Pockets: vinyl banners can be finished with pole pockets, usually at the top and/or bottom where a loop is made from the same continuous material and fixed to the back of the banner by thermal welding, stitching or banner hem tape.